aimaaan/assignment01/README.md

 - **Login System (`index.html` and `login.php`)**: Authenticates users, granting access to the student detail form and submitted data display.
 Includes client-side and server-side validation for security.
 - **Session Management (`session_checks.php`)**: Ensures that users can access certain pages only when logged in, redirecting unauthenticated users to the login page.
 - **Student Detail Form (`form.html`)**: Collects student information, utilizing client-side validation for immediate feedback and server-side validation upon submission.
-- **Data Display (`displayData.php`)**: Shows submitted student details, demonstrating secure data storage and retrieval practices.
+- **Data Display (`crud.php`)**: Shows submitted student details, demonstrating secure data storage and retrieval practices.
 - **Role-Based Access Control**: Differentiates user capabilities based on their roles.
 Admin users have full access to all features, while user roles only able to edit.
+Roles are insert manually on db based on user registration.

 ## Components
 - **form.html**: The primary interface where admin users input student details.
 Fields include student name, matriculation number, addresses, email, and phone numbers, with HTML's `pattern` attribute for regex-based validation.